The Mount Batur hike in Kintamani, Bali is one of the most popular and enjoyable sunrise trekking experiences you can have in Indonesia.

 The path to the top of Mt.Batur isnβt too hard to follow without a guide, even in the dark β just follow the elevation.
 There are dozens of converging trails that all meet at the summit.
 The only challenge will be finding the start, so give yourself some extra time for that.

-Morning views at Mount Batur Bali
+Morning views of Bali

-Mount Batur Afternoon Trekking
+Afternoon Trekking At Batur

 If youβre not really interested in seeing the Mount Batur sunrise, or the early start wonβt work for you, then itβs always possible to do morning or afternoon trekking at Mount Batur.